ViddeM/ti-assistant-rs/Roadmap.md

      - ❌ Exploration
        - ❌ Frontier cards
        - ❌ Relics
-       - ❌ Relic fragments (do we want to track this?)
      - ✅ Factions (argent, empyrean, mahact, naaz-rokha, nomad, titans of ul, vuilrath)
      - ❌ Leaders (agents, commanders, heroes)
      - ❌ Mechs (probably not relevant?)